Wednesday 17 August 2016, 8pm

 Blood Music is “original Diagonal overlord” Simon Pomery.
 He’s released two 12”s on Diagonal Records (Blood Music E.P. and Chicks/Badgering), as well as tapes and CDRs on his own BMR label (Febrile Disorder, and Health, Wealth and Happiness, Libations and Sensations), and text-sound compositions in collaboration with voice artist Maja Jantar.
 He has performed his “drum-voice- synthesis” at Soup in Toyko, Club Stomp in Osaka, as well as a bunch of Euro fests: Atonal, Elevate, UH, Les Urbaines, Supernormal.
 For this show he is presenting SPEED READING WITH BLOOD MUSIC: a conceptual text/sound composition made up of 4 years of his written text, from poems to song lyrics, tweets to heckles: 6000 words to be played at 200 words per minute (what Pomery calls “WPM”).
 As a special treat he will be joined by his brother in blood, Kenichi Iwasa.
 Read live if you like.
 If not, the letters make a kind of light feature.
 It’s up to you.

 rkss is an alias of Robin Buckley, a London based sound artist.
 They hold German and UK passports.
-Their releases on Where To Now?, Seagrave and Reject & Fade have explored the materiality of film sound, YouTube and EDM sample packs through the lens of house, techno and computer music.
+Their releases on UIQ, Alien Jams, Where To Now? and more have explored the materiality of film sound, YouTube and EDM sample packs through the lens of house, ambient and computer music.

-Robin Buckley also runs a radio series for Resonance Extra called Lossless Communication, which explores sound discovery in the internet era.
-Other recent work includes a live improvised performance with Claire Tolan and sound design for the art website www.clubdead.io.
+Buckley also runs a radio series for Resonance Extra called Lossless Communication, which explores sound discovery in the internet era.
+Other recent work includes a live improvised performance with Claire Tolan in Berlin, sound design for the art website www.clubdead.io and Brostep in the Style of Florian Hecker, a multi-channel composition available for download with limited edition lanyards and a game which offers a virtual environment for listening to the composition.